 - You have never received a Sylvia Chu Scholarship

-- Please provide a letter (one to two pages) highlighting why attending a SUNYLA conference will benefit your professional development.
+Please provide a letter (1-2 pages) that describes why attending this SUNYLA conference will benefit your professional development.

-The Sylvia Chu Scholarship Committee will review the letters and present awards by May 11, 2018.
+The SUNYLA Scholarship Committee will review the letters and present awards by May 10, 2019.

 Who was Sylvia Chu?

 by Alice Harrington and Carol Anne Germain

 Each year, the SUNYLA Professional Development Committee presents scholarships to the SUNYLA Annual conference to new SUNYLA members.
 This award is the Sylvia Chu Scholarship.
 But who was Sylvia Chu?